edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ### Serving the Service Worker {/*serving-the-service-worker*/}

-After you have created a service worker, your router will need to be configued to serve the file.
+After you have created a service worker, your router needs to be configured to serve the file.
 If you are using one of our [connectors](/guides/sites_frameworks/getting_started), then it should be automatically configured for you.

 **Example:**